 A good day for me was one in which I emptied the dishwasher — that took a ridiculously long time — and swept the floor.
 Just keeping up with the wash for myself was a daunting task.
 I would go to put up the laundry and get lost in my drawers or closet for hours.
 “Where did all these clothes come from?”
 I would wonder.

 Western medicine didn’t have much to offer me, and after three months of occupational and speech therapy when my insurance quit paying, the therapies basically told me to go home and cross my fingers.
 As I became more aware, I did my own research and assembled my own therapy.
-I incorporated neurofeedback, acupuncture, hyperbaric oxygen therapy, cranio sacral massage, hypercapnia or “bag breathing,” my own respiratory therapy with a device called a power lung, energetic healing, meditation, visualization, music therapy, cardiovascular exercise, hot yoga, cross lateral movement, a brain healthy diet and lifestyle, supplements, and more.
+I incorporated neurofeedback, acupuncture, hyperbaric oxygen therapy, cranial sacral massage, hypercapnia or “bag breathing,” my own respiratory therapy with a device called a power lung, energetic healing, meditation, visualization, music therapy, cardiovascular exercise, hot yoga, cross-lateral movement, a brain-healthy diet and lifestyle, supplements, and more.